Weighted graphs in the sense of John and a global Poincar\'e inequality: A Decomposition of Functions Technique

 \section{A Decomposition of Functions Technique}

-In this work, we use a local-to-global argument to prove the validity of a certain Poincar\'e-type inequality on weighted graphs, relying on the fact that they are valid on segments or edges.
+In this work, we use a local-to-global argument to prove the validity of a certain Poincar\'e-type inequality on weighted graphs, relying on the fact that such inequalities are valid on segments or edges.
 This technique requires writing functions with vanishing mean value on the entire graph as sums of functions supported on segments that also have vanishing mean value.
-The \emph{continuity} of this decomposition depends on the following \emph{geometric} condition on the graph:
+The \emph{boundedness} of this decomposition depends on the \emph{geometric} condition on the graph introduced in the following definition.

+For the remainder of the paper, we assume that the weighted graph $(V,E,\mu)$ has finite measure and degree bounded by $M$.

-\begin{definition} Let $G = (V,\mu)$ be a weighted, connected, and locally finite graph with a summable weight function $\mu : V \to \R_{>0}$.
-In this work, we are interested in graphs $G$ for which there exist a rooted spanning tree and a positive constant $c$ such that
+\begin{definition} Let $G = (V,\mu)$ be a weighted and connected graph.
+We say that $G$ is a graph in the sense of John if there exists a rooted spanning tree and a positive constant $c$ such that

 where $S_t \coloneqq \set{s \in V : s\succeq t}$ is the \emph{shadow} of $t$. \end{definition}